What can you do with 3 inches of dental floss?

 A six-inch length of floss is maybe 40% as useful as a foot of floss.
 It’ll work, but awkwardly—six inches of floss is not quite long enough to get a good grip.

 But a three-inch length of floss?
 It’s not 25%, 15%, or even 10% as useful as the 12-inch length.
 It’s useless.
-It’s too short to serve its function.
+It’s too short to perform its function.

 This has a lot to do time management, and world-class producers like author Neal Stephenson realize this.